jsangco/inklio/Web/README.md

 # Introduction
-Code Repo for the Inklio project
+The Front-end web projects for Inklio

 ## Recommended Development Tools